 Safely Enjoy the Dog Park: Many owners love taking their dog to the dog park to enjoy off-leash freedom while playing with their four-legged friends.
 There are a few very important safety considerations owners should know before using the dog park.
 Learn “What You Need to Know About Dog Parks” here.

 Allergies: Spring time can cause allergies to arise in our pets, just as much as they do in us.
 Common allergens for dogs include: flowering trees, dandelions, tulips, insects, dust and mold.
 Allergy symptoms can manifest themselves in the form of itching, coughing, sneezing, flaky skin or extra oily coat.
 Keep an eye out for these symptoms in order to help ease your dog’s discomfort.

-Spring time is an enjoyable time of year for many of us.
-National Pet Week is a perfect opportunity to remind ourselves of how we can help to keep our dog safe from common spring time health hazards.
+Spring is an enjoyable time of year for many of us.
+The season is a perfect opportunity to remind ourselves of how we can help to keep our dog safe from common springtime health hazards.
 If you suspect your dog has been exposed to any health hazard, do not wait.
-Immediately contact a Veterinarian for professional medical attention.
+Immediately contact a veterinarian for professional medical attention.
 Prevention is always the best medicine.
 Whenever possible, take proactive steps to help prevent health issues for your dog.